Fermionic decay of charged Higgs boson in low mass region in Georgi Machacek Model: Theoretical constraints and LHC data

 Considering the Eq.\ (\ref{eq:mu}) and (\ref{eq:lamda}), we have nine independent parameters ($m_h$, $m_H$, $m_3$, $m_5$, $\sin{\a}$, $v_2$, $v$, $M_1$, $M_2$) and we choose $m_h$ as identical to the SM-like Higgs mass.
-To scan the parameter space, we choose the mass of the heavier CP-even neutral scalar $H$ starting from $150$ GeV and that of the members of the multiplets starting from $80$ GeV.
+To scan the parameter space, we choose the mass of the heavier CP-even neutral scalar $H$ starting from $150$ GeV and that of the members of the multiplets starting from $80$ GeV \cite{ALEPH:2013htx}.
 The upper limit of $m_H$ and $m_5$ are set to $1000$ GeV.
 We vary the triplet VEV $v_2$ in between $0-60$ GeV. $v$ is the electroweak VEV as usual.
+Therefore, after setting $m_h$ and $v$ at the fixed values, we are left with seven independent parameters.
 Since our purpose is to study the low mass phenomenology of $H_3^+$, we consider $m_3$ in between $80-160$ GeV.
-Finally, we consider $M_1$ and $M_2$ in between $[-2000,2000]$ GeV.
+Finally, we consider $M_1$ and $M_2$ in between $[-1000,1000]$ GeV.